On average, WorkSTEPS testing reduces the incidence and cost of musculoskeletal injuries by half.

-WorkSTEPS has one of the largest functional testing provider network in the US, with more than 1,200+ locations.
+WorkSTEPS has one of the largest functional testing provider networks in the US, with more than 1,200+ locations.

-WorkSTEPS is continuously reviewed for legal compliance by leading national employment labor law firm.
+WorkSTEPS is continuously reviewed for legal compliance by a leading national employment labor law firm.

 WorkSTEPS can provide predictive and measurable ROI based on historical data.